Web Scraping APIs

 Is the closed-source binary safe? (security analysis)

-CloakBrowser's control library is open source, but the stealth value lives in a pre-built, closed-source Chromium binary you download and run with full local privileges.
-That is a real supply-chain concern: a patched browser binary could in principle read your .ssh keys, harvest environment secrets, or phone home, and you cannot audit the C++ source to rule it out.
+CloakBrowser's control library is open source, but the part that actually does the stealth work is a pre-built, closed-source Chromium binary you download and run with full local privileges.
+That is a real supply-chain concern (the risk that software you install does something hidden): a patched browser binary could in principle read your .ssh keys, harvest environment secrets, or phone home, and because you cannot see the C++ source you cannot rule it out.

-An independent behavioural audit — github.com/pim97/cloakbrowser-analyze — ran nine runtime tests against the binary and reported no malicious behaviour observed: 2.9M extracted strings contained no suspicious URLs, hardcoded credentials, or exfiltration keywords; packet capture showed only the expected PyPI/GitHub traffic from the wrapper; the process never touched .ssh, .aws, or planted decoy secrets; and every spawned process was a standard Chromium component.
+An independent behavioural audit — github.com/pim97/cloakbrowser-analyze — ran nine runtime tests against the binary (watching what it actually does while running) and reported no malicious behaviour observed: 2.9M extracted strings contained no suspicious URLs, hardcoded credentials, or exfiltration keywords; packet capture showed only the expected PyPI/GitHub traffic from the wrapper; the process never touched .ssh, .aws, or planted decoy secrets; and every process it spawned was a standard Chromium component.

-The same write-up is explicit about the limit of that evidence: passing behavioural tests is not the same as being provably safe.
-A closed binary can still hide time-delayed or conditionally-triggered behaviour that runtime observation will not catch.
-If your threat model cannot tolerate an unauditable binary — corporate machines, anything near credentials or production infrastructure — prefer a fully open-source stack like Camoufox or PatchRight, or sandbox CloakBrowser in a disposable container with no access to host secrets.
+The same write-up is clear about the limit of that evidence: passing behavioural tests is not the same as being provably safe.
+A closed binary can still hide behaviour that only triggers after a delay or under specific conditions, which runtime observation will not catch.
+If your threat model cannot tolerate an unauditable binary — corporate machines, or anything near credentials or production infrastructure — prefer a fully open-source stack like Camoufox or PatchRight, or run CloakBrowser inside a disposable container with no access to host secrets.

 Code example